marythedev/webproject-2020/README.md

 # Co-op Website Project

 Hellooo, **Thank you** for checking out this project!<br/>
-I'd like to introduce this website I build some time ago to introduce people to Software Development.
+I'd like to present this website I build some time ago to introduce people to Software Development.
 Hope this website will help someone discover something new or ignite a spark of interest to learn new skills!
 Besides, this website features information about Toronto-based technology company, where I had a wonderful co-op experience!

 Here's what you can discover:
 * Home ***OR*** My experience at the co-op placement